Privacy + Cookies Policy

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

-As a curator of information, The London Mother often links out to other sites.
+As a curator of information, we often link out to other sites.
 We are not responsible for any content that appears on these sites, nor do we endorse them.
 Third parties may display advertisements on the site and on such web sites.
 These advertisements may contain cookies and other similar technologies.
 These third parties may collect information or insert cookies or similar technologies without our knowledge.
 For questions about these sites, please consult their individual privacy policies.
-The London Mother is not responsible for the privacy practices employed by any of these sites.
+We are not responsible for the privacy practices employed by any of these sites.

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.
 Links to all third party sites are identifiable because clicking on them will launch new browser windows displaying the third party site's URL, or are otherwise indicated as such by us.
 These third party sites are for your information and convenience only, and you access them at your own risk, regardless of whether or not we receive compensation, commission or share of revenues generated by purchases via such links.